Plastic In Hydroponics, Is There Any Transfer?

 - Eating less canned food, and more frozen or fresh food.
 In addition to avoiding BPA, you'll also get more nutrients from your food - a step toward a healthier diet.

-- Breastfeed your baby or use powdered formula instead of cans.
+- Breastfeed your baby or use a powdered formula instead of cans.

 - Avoid bottles and plastic types #3, #6 or #7.